Skip to content

 Patients must believe their therapist gets them.
 A therapist who takes the time to acknowledge and affirm a client’s emotions may facilitate a healthy therapeutic connection.
 Clients are more likely motivated to keep working toward their mental health objectives when they feel heard and understood.

 Some may have deep-seated issues that require time to uncover.
-It could be a very treatable problem that just needs one to gain insight on a solution.
-The frequency of therapy visits is generally weekly with additional sessions scheduled based on mutual agreement.
-In Dr. Schaefer’s psychotherapy practice the treatment is always consistent in its approach and focus on what is therapeutic for the individual.
+It could be a treatable problem that needs one to gain insight into a solution.
+The frequency of therapy visits is generally weekly, with additional sessions scheduled based on mutual agreement.
+In Dr. Schaefer’s psychotherapy practice, the treatment is always consistent and focuses on what is therapeutic for the individual.

-If you are feeling disconnected and in need of a NYS Licensed Mental Health Counselor specializing in therapy and other mental health issues, please contact Dr. Schaefer.
-Her office is in Manhasset and very close to Northern Blvd.
+If you are feeling disconnected and need an NYS Licensed Mental Health Counselor who specializes in therapy and other mental health issues, please get in touch with Dr. Maryann B Schaefer.

 Dr. Maryann B Schaefer